 Computing is taught as part of the foundation subjects integrated into our creative curriculum, as well as being taught discretely as a core subject and used a learning tool throughout the curriculum.
+We base our teaching on the National Centre for Computing Excellence units of work.
 Please see our website for further information.

 Online safety training is given to all adults and children in school.
 Internet access follows our E-safety policy guidance and is filtered by our LA.
-Mrs Lakey is the designated person for E-safety and Designated Safeguarding Lead; Mrs Stapleton is the Deputy DSL.
+Mrs Lakey is the designated person for E-safety and Designated Safeguarding Lead; Mrs Swinbank is the Deputy DSL.